 In addition to the risk of flood hazards associated with extreme high tides and future sea level rise, the subject property, along with many others around Humboldt Bay, is shown on emergency planning maps published in 2009 by the California Emergency Management Agency, California Geologic Survey, and University of Southern California as being within the zone of potential inundation by a tsunami.
 If the region were to suffer a major earthquake along the Cascadia Subduction Zone, a local tsunami could hit the Humboldt Bay shoreline within minutes.
 The primary way to ensure that the proposed development would be safe from tsunami wave run-up would be to require that the habitable living spaces be positioned only above tsunami inundation levels.
-The applicant is proposing to locate an attached garage as the first-story with the habitable living space on the second and third stories, at least 10 feet above finished grade, which will help reduce the severity of flooding impacts to the residence from smaller tsunamis.
+The applicant is proposing to locate an attached garage as the first-story with the habitable living space on the second and third stories, at least 15.3 feet above finished grade, which will help reduce the severity of flooding impacts to the residence from smaller tsunamis.

 However, it is not feasible to design a structure in this location that would position all of the habitable living space above maximum tsunami inundation levels, which are believed to be at least 30 feet above mean sea level (the maximum height of the proposed structure is proposed to be 35 feet).
-Construction of a new structure at a design elevation high enough to minimize the hazard of tsunami wave run-up from all potential tsunamis would be glaringly out of character with the surrounding area, where most existing structures are below 30 feet in height.
-Furthermore, constructing a building where the floor area is at least 30 feet above mean sea level would be inconsistent with zoning code restrictions, which limit maximum building heights in the RS district to 35 feet.
-Therefore, the Commission finds that there are no further feasible mitigation measures available to minimize the flood risk from tsunami wave run-up at the site.
+The proposed house is designed as a three story structure with two floors of habitable space above a garage floor.
+Even though the structure is three stories, the area of the house is a very modest 1,345 square feet.
+The floor area available for each story is very limited because of the narrow 25-foot-wide width and small overall size of the lot.
+Thus, at least two stories of habitable space are required to support even the modestly sized house that is proposed.
+Constructing a building where the floor area is at least 30 feet above mean sea level would be inconsistent with zoning code restrictions, which limit maximum building heights in the RS district to 35 feet.
+In addition, positioning the habitable living space of the two floors above the 30-foot-high tsunami wave run-up elevation would require the construction of an approximately 50-60 foot tall structure, the equivalent of a five story building.
+Further, construction of a new structure at a design elevation high enough to minimize the hazard of tsunami wave run-up from all potential tsunamis would be glaringly out of character with the surrounding area, where most existing structures are below 30 feet in height.
+Given the zoning standards requiring five-foot wide side yard setbacks, the structure can only be 15 feet wide.
+A 15-foot-wide, 50-60-foot tall structure would be greatly out of character with the other development in the area.